City Silencers

 TOILES

-flattened visions
+flattened memories

 to Cy - 2025 - Digital photograph